TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

       With version 10.0 a breaking change was introduced.
 Setting :typoscript:`addQueryString.method` to any value but :typoscript:`GET` will trigger a `E_USER_WARNING`.
 Any POST-parameters will be ignored.
-Formerly this option was set to :typoscript:`POST` or some combination in order to forward POST-parameters as GET parameters.

-      In terms of correctly using HTTP verbs it’s bad practise in general to treat GET and POST equally, besides that documentation already mentioned potential side-effects like accidentally exposing sensitive data submitted via POST to proxies or log files.

-      That’s why values :typoscript:`POST`, :typoscript:`GET,POST` and
-      :typoscript:`POST,GET` are not allowed anymore
-      for typolink.addQueryString.method.
-Maintaining functionality - if
-      required at all - has to be done using domain specific logic in according controllers or middleware implementations.
+Maintaining functionality - if required at all - has to be done using domain specific logic in according controllers or middleware implementations.

-      Setting :typoscript:`addQueryString.method = GET` will forward GET parameters and have the same functionality like not setting it at all.

    .exclude
       List of query arguments to exclude from the link.
 Typical examples